aMotherFox/codingPortfolio/wiki/jsxComponentsProps.md

 If a component is going to be reused (like button, panel, avatar)(App, feedstory, comment), it is good to be extracted to a separate component

-All react components MUSt be pure functions.
+All react components MUST be pure functions.
 You should not be changing the inputs